PIROXICAM- piroxicam capsule

 Anemia has occurred in NSAID-treated patients.
 This may be due to occult or gross blood loss, fluid retention, or an incompletely described effect on erythropoiesis.
 If a patient treated with piroxicam has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.

 NSAIDs, including piroxicam, may increase the risk of bleeding events.
-Co-morbid conditions such as coagulation disorders, concomitant use of warfarin, other anticoagulants, antiplatelet agents (e.g., aspirin), serotonin reuptake inhibitors (SSRIs), and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
+Co-morbid conditions such as coagulation disorders, concomitant use of warfarin, other anticoagulants, antiplatelet drugs (e.g., aspirin), SSRIs, and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
 Monitor these patients for signs of bleeding [see Drug Interactions (7)].

 The pharmacological activity of piroxicam in reducing inflammation, and possibly fever, may diminish the utility of diagnostic signs in detecting infections.